kirill-konshin/next-redux-wrapper/README.md

 - Phase 2: SSR

   - The wrapper creates a new store using `makeStore`
-  - The wrapper dispatches `HYDRATE` action with the previous store's state as `payload`
-  - That store is passed as a property to the `_app` or `page` component.
+  - The wrapper replays all actions dispatched on Phase 1
+  - Resulting HTML is emitted to browser
   - **Connected components may alter the store's state, but the modified state will not be transferred to the client.**

 - Phase 3: Client

   - The wrapper creates a new store
-  - The wrapper dispatches `HYDRATE` action with the state from Phase 1 as `payload`
+  - The wrapper replays all actions dispatched on Phase 1

-  - That store is passed as a property to the `_app` or `page` component.
-  - The wrapper persists the store in the client's window object, so it can be restored in case of HMR.
+- Phase 4: Soft client navigation (without reload)
+  - The wrapper reuses same client store
+  - The wrapper idles if no `getServerSideProps` or `getStaticProps` were used on the page, otherwise the wrapper replays all actions dispatched on new Phase 1 of the new page

 **Note:** The client's state is not persisted across requests (i.e. Phase 1 always starts with an empty state).
 Hence, it is reset on page reloads.
-Consider using [Redux persist](#usage-with-redux-persist) if you want to persist state between requests.
+Consider using [Redux persist](#usage-with-redux-persist) if you want to persist state between page reloads or hard navigation.

 ## Tips and Tricks